MA in Communication and Multimedia Studies: Graduate Course Descriptions

 (FIL 6931) (RTV 6931) (JOU 6931) (SPC 6931) (MMC 6931)

 Theory and Practice of Teaching Communication (COM 6944) 3 credits

 Required of and restricted to Graduate Assistants.
-Helps T.A.s develop skills in introductory courses taught or assisted by T.A.s under faculty supervision.
+Helps teaching assistants to develop skills in introductory courses taught or assisted by teaching assistants under faculty supervision.

 Master's Thesis (COM 6971) 1-6 credits

 Prerequisite: Admission to degree candidacy.

 (FIL 6971) (JOU 6971) (MMC 6971) (RTV 6971) (SPC 6971)

 Introduces design interactive interfaces for software and hardware.
 By emphasizing a conceptual approach toward interacting with technology, students learn creative coding techniques using the processing language and Arduino microcontroller.
 These techniques bridge the gap between design, technology, engineering and art.

 Film History and Historiography (FIL 6026) 3 credits

 Prerequisites: A study of film at the undergraduate level and the completion of an undergraduate degree with at least the equivalent of a minor in film or media studies Seminar where students present talks on selected topics and write papers of publishable length on issues in film history and historiography.
 This is a core requirement in most university-level graduate film programs in the US.